-In addition to the above measures, the Group has also posted green messages and water conservation labels to remind staff to avoid unnecessary water consumption.
-The Group's total water consumption was 19 m3 during the Reporting Period (2022: 26 m3), and the intensity of water consumption was approximately 1.00 m3 per employee (2022: 1.13 m3 per employee).
-The decrease in water consumed was mainly because water expense charged in the newly leased office is paid by the management company and the Group is unable to obtain the corresponding water consumption data.
+In addition to the above measures, the Group has posted water-saving posters to remind employees to save water.
+The Group's total water consumption was 2.18 m3 during the Reporting Period (2023: 19 m3), and the intensity of water consumption was approximately 0.13 m3 per employee (2023: 1.13 m3 per employee).
+The significant decrease was mainly because the Group was unable to collect building-wide water usage data from property management this year, resulting in only drinking water consumption being included in the current statistics.